MrRobinOfficial/Guide-UnrealEngine/README.md

 C++ is a statically typed, compiled, general-purpose programming language that offers a combination of high-level and low-level features.
 It was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Bell Labs in 1979 as an enhancement to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)), originally named C[^10] with Classes and later renamed [C++](https://en.wikipedia.org/wiki/C%2B%2B) in 1983.

+You can read more about [C++ Language Reference from Microsoft Learn](https://learn.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=msvc-170).

 Using C++ with Unreal Engine unlocks the engine's full feature set, allowing developers to harness advanced graphics rendering, physics simulations, networking, and AI capabilities.
 C++ provides a level of control, customization, and performance optimization that complements visual scripting.

 Developing with C++ in Unreal Engine enables better debugging, profiling, and performance optimization through techniques such as multithreading and memory management.
 It also facilitates integration with third-party libraries, expanding the range of functionality and flexibility available to developers.